Grieveren/life-coach-website/README.md

 ## 🧪 Testing

-The project includes comprehensive unit tests for all components using Vitest and Testing Library.
+The project includes comprehensive unit and integration tests using Vitest and Testing Library.
 Tests cover:

 - Component rendering and structure
 - User interactions and event handling